I need more information on…

 It usually takes 6 weeks.
 Our education classes run on a 6-week schedule, so if you miss a class you will have to wait for it come around again.

-I need to make an appointment, who do I call?
+Do I need to make an appointment, who do I call?

+If you need to meet with someone please make an appointment.
 If you know your peer counselor’s number call them.
 If you don’t have their number or you don’t have one yet please call the center that is closest to you.

 How much does this cost?

 All of our services are no fee to you.
 We do ask for donations to help keep them going.

 Even though you are not using drugs, Rise Recovery is for the whole family to learn and understand the disease.